upgundecha/cypress-documentation/source/api/cypress-api/config.md

 ### Change the values of configuration options from configuration file (`cypress.json` by default) from within your tests

 {% note warning Scope %}
-Remember, any changes that you make to configuration using this API will only be in effect for the remainder of the tests _in the same spec file._
+Remember, any changes that you make to configuration using this API will be in effect for the remainder of the tests _in the same spec file._
 {% endnote %}

 ```json